wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 What is the difference between doing a function declaration and a function expression?
 Why would you want to use one over the other?

+##### Hoisting

-There is only one real difference (beside error handling which isn't really an issue anymore) is how they operate how they operate in something called **hoisting**.
-We will go over this in a future video but we will go over it quickly now.
+There is only one real difference which is how they operate in something called **hoisting**.
+We will go over this in detail a future video but for now we will just quickly cover the concept.

-Add to the .js file a `doctorize2` function.
+Duplicate the `doctorize` function and name it  `doctorize2`, like 👇

 ```js
 const doctorize = function(firstName){
   return `Dr. ${firstName}`;